 Guidelines for Nominators

-1. Nominators must obtain three to four letters of support from distinguished members of the computing research community who are familiar with the candidate’s service accomplishments.
+1. Nominators must obtain three to four letters of support from distinguished members of the computing research community who are familiar with the nominee’s service accomplishments.

 4. The award is for service to the computing research community.
-The quality and extent of computing research conducted by the candidate is not taken into consideration in making this award, and material about the candidate’s research accomplishments should not be included in the nomination material.
+The quality and extent of computing research conducted by nominated individuals or organizations is not taken into consideration in making this award, and material about nominated individuals’ or organizations’ research accomplishments should not be included in the nomination material.

 5. Service considerations are limited to those that relate to the computing research community.
 Thus, for example, government service on behalf of the computing research community or educating graduate students for research careers would count.
 However, the selection committee will not give consideration to service in undergraduate education, except for where it relates directly to computing research.